 The phone must be switched on (standby mode).
 An incoming call will interrupt any other use of the phone.
-Press Answer or ...
+Press Answer or .
+When Open clamshell (see p.
+32) is activated a call can be answered by simply opening the clamshell.